Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

  4. Click on the "Legacy" radio button (for "Build Location")
  5. Click the "Done" button

-Xcode 7.3.1 also needs to have the command line tools installed.
+Xcode 7.3.1 and higher also need to have the command line tools installed.
 You can do that in Terminal with the following command: ```xcode-select&nbsp;--install```

-To build Tunnelblick using Xcode 10 beta, Xcode needs to be set up to use the "legacy" build system and use "legacy" locations for build products:
+To build Tunnelblick using Xcode 10 beta or higher, Xcode also needs to be set up to use the "legacy" build system:

  1. Launch Xcode
  2. Click "File" > "Project Settings..."
  3. Set both "Shared Project Settings" and "Per-User Project Settings" to "Legacy Build System"
- 4. Click the "Advanced" button
- 5. Click on the "Legacy" radio button (for "Build Location")
- 6. Click the "Done" button to close the "Advanced" window
  7. Click the "Done" button to close the "Project Settings" window

-Xcode 10 beta also needs to have the command line tools installed and associated with Xcode 10 beta.
+Xcode 10 beta also needs to use the command line tools associated with it.
 Consult Apple's Xcode documentation for details.

-**6. Selecting  the Type of Build You Want to Create**
+**5. Selecting  the Type of Build You Want to Create**

 There are two different types of builds.
 Unfortunately Xcode defaults to using the one you shouldn't use, "Debug".
 You should use the "Release" build instead.